-It’s well known that cognitive ability, or general aptitude is a good predictor of their job performance, job-related learning and capacity to acquire and process new information.
-Choose an all-round basic screening test, or aptitude test to weed out misfits in the initial stages itself and pick only qualified applicants.
+It’s well known that cognitive ability, or general aptitude is a good predictor of their job performance, job-related learning, and capacity to acquire and process new information.
+Choose an all-around basic screening test, or aptitude test to weed out misfits in the initial stages itself and pick only qualified applicants.

 More than education, or experience, what a candidate brings to your table is important.
-Assess their skill level, by deploying innovative, role and level based assessments that is tailor made to test different aspects of the skill, gauge extent of successful skill application and captures accurate results.
+Assess their skill level, by deploying innovative, role and level-based assessments that are tailor-made to test different aspects of the skill, gauge the extent of successful skill application, and capture accurate results.

 Once you have arrived at a list of candidates who excel at what they do, you need to know them as a person.
-Their personality is responsible for any emotional, cognitive and behavioural responses they have at work and can profoundly influence others’ emotions and behaviour at the workplace.
+Their personality is responsible for any emotional, cognitive, and behavioral responses they have at work and can profoundly influence others’ emotions and behavior at the workplace.

-Based on personality, the potential employee finds different job elements interesting, takes pride in them or turns fearful.
-This, in turn affects how they perceive the job and how they spread word around, thus affecting your employer brand.
+Based on personality, the potential employee finds different job elements interesting, takes pride in them, or turns fearful.
+This, in turn, affects how they perceive the job and how they spread the word around, thus affecting your employer's brand.

 Now that you have successfully found, screened and curated a list of promising candidates, it’s time to meet with them and find out your most promising hire.
-WIth a calm and pleasing demeanour, thoughtful structured questions, patient listening and an interactive experience, the interviewer can get all vital information to make the decision and choose ‘the one’ for your company.
+With a calm and pleasing demeanor, thoughtful structured questions, patient listening, and an interactive experience, the interviewer can get all the vital information to make the decision and choose ‘the one’ for your company.

 Never Miss The Updates